stan1025/AutomationServiceChoreography/docs/artifacts/configurable-communication-opcuaps.md

 ## Artifact Building Blocks

-The design pattern consists of 12 definitions distributed across three figures:
+The design pattern consists of 5 components and several data types shown in the following sub-sections and three figures:

-### Core Structure
+### OpcUaPubSubManager

+Central component representing the core of the design pattern.
+Provides access to publisher and subscriber lists for configuration and monitoring of information transmission.

 ![Core Components and Data Types](./Abbildung_Kommunikation_PubSub_Model_0.drawio.png) *Figure: Components and data types of the OPC UA Publish/Subscribe specific design pattern for configurable communication*

-### Publisher Configuration
+### UaPublisher

+Sending component that transmits output information to other choreography participants and their subscribers.

 ![Publisher Components](./Abbildung_Kommunikation_PubSub_Model_1.drawio.png)
 *Figure: Component and data types of the OPC UA Publisher*

+### OpcUaPubProcessor

+Execution control software component for OPC UA Publishers.
+Executes configured publishers and establishes connection to the output list.

-### Subscriber Configuration
+### UaSubscriber

+Receiving component that receives information from other choreography participants and transfers it to the corresponding input list element.

 ![Subscriber Components](./Abbildung_Kommunikation_PubSub_Model_2.drawio.png)
 *Figure: Component and data types of the OPC UA Subscriber*

-### Components

-#### OpcUaPubSubManager

-Central component representing the core of the design pattern.
-Provides access to publisher and subscriber lists for configuration and monitoring of information transmission.

-#### OpcUaPubProcessor

-Execution control software component for OPC UA Publishers.
-Executes configured publishers and establishes connection to the output list.

-#### OpcUaSubProcessor
+### OpcUaSubProcessor

 Execution control software component for OPC UA Subscribers.
 Executes configured subscribers and establishes connection to the input list.

-#### UaPublisher

-Sending component that transmits output information to other choreography participants and their subscribers.

-#### UaSubscriber

-Receiving component that receives information from other choreography participants and transfers it to the corresponding input list element.

-### Data Types

-#### UaPublisherConfig

-Bundles configuration information for the OPC UA Publisher.

-#### UaSubscriberConfig

-Bundles configuration information for the OPC UA Subscriber.

-#### UdpConnectionConfig

-Bundles configuration information for a UDP endpoint.

 ## Artifact Decisions